 While the health impacts of heat are widely recognized, there is a critical knowledge and methodological gap concerning the assessment and prediction of heat-related health risks within the African city context[11, 12].
 Existing heat-health impact assessments frequently fail to account for the complexity of urban spaces, unique environmental exposures, and the specific demographic and disease spectrums in Africa[13].
 For example, research in northern Ghana has demonstrated a significant association between high daily temperatures and all-cause mortality, yet comprehensive research investigating heat-related morbidity in Africa remains scarce[9].

 A similar lack of information characterizes South Africa, where about 11% of the urban population live in high-poverty informal settlements[14].
 Preliminary research in Johannesburg has indicated that indoor classroom temperatures often exceed comfortable levels, causing students to experience symptoms such as fatigue and difficulty breathing[14].
-Additionally, temperatures in waiting rooms in rural clinics were found to exceed 38°C, suggesting that patients seeking treatment could experience considerable discomfort and health impacts due to heat exposure[15].
+Additionally, temperatures in waiting rooms in rural clinics exceeded 38°C, suggesting that patients seeking treatment could experience considerable discomfort and health impacts due to heat exposure[15].

 To address these challenges and gaps in knowledge, this PhD proposal aims to explore the unique socio-economic and environmental vulnerability at an intra-urban level in Johannesburg.
 Advanced statistical and machine learning methodologies will be employed to uncover the nuanced and potentially lagged impacts of heat-health exposures.
-A critical part of this research will be the development of a prediction model that accounts for spatial and demographic differences, allowing for the estimation of adverse health outcomes at various temperature thresholds.
+A critical part of this research will be developing a prediction model that accounts for spatial and demographic differences, allowing for estimating adverse health outcomes at various temperature thresholds.

 This comprehensive exploration will significantly enhance our understanding and prediction of heat-related health risks in African cities.
-The insights gained can subsequently inform the design of suitable interventions, such as Early Warning Systems that account for the vulnerability of different population groups and long-term structural interventions aimed at reducing heat exposures in urban areas.
+The insights gained can subsequently inform the design of suitable interventions, such as Early Warning Systems that account for the vulnerability of different population groups and long-term structural interventions to reduce heat exposures in urban areas.
 This research will pave the way for creating more resilient urban environments in Africa, facing escalating challenges due to climate change.

 Study Setting

 Nestled on the Highveld plateau at an elevation of 1,753 meters, the vibrant city of Johannesburg forms the centerpiece of our research.
 As the largest city in South Africa and the 26th largest globally, Johannesburg's population exceeds 5.635 million inhabitants[16].
-This bustling metropolis, characterized by its unique subtropical highland climate, provides a compelling backdrop for our exploration of urban heat health impacts[17].
+This bustling metropolis, characterized by its unique subtropical highland climate, provides a compelling backdrop for exploring urban heat health impacts[17].

 Johannesburg's distinct weather patterns follow a bifurcated climate cycle.
 Summer months, extending from October to April, are marked by hot days often followed by refreshing afternoon thundershowers, subsequently transitioning into cooler evenings.
-The winter period, spanning from May to September, offers a contrasting spectacle of dry, sunny days leading into cold nights.
+The winter period from May to September offers a contrasting spectacle of dry, sunny days leading into cold nights.
 Due to the city's high elevation, the climate remains generally mild, with average maximum daytime temperatures oscillating between 25.6 °C (78.1°F) in January and 16 °C (61°F) in June.

 Johannesburg's socio-economic canvas is marked by stark disparities, with impoverished urban communities shouldering the disproportionate burden of climate change impacts on health and well-being[18].
 Inadequate housing, limited access to resources, and poverty elevate these communities' vulnerability to heat-related health effects, a situation worsened by infrastructural deficiencies[17].